manshi-bisht/how-a-website-loads-in-the-browser/README.md

 ## What I Learned

-When I type a website address, DNS converts the domain name into an IP address.
-The browser then connects to the server using TCP, creates a secure connection using TLS, sends an HTTP request, receives files such as HTML, CSS, JavaScript, and images, and finally displays the webpage.
+When I type a website address into a browser, the DNS system first converts the domain name into an IP address.
+The browser then establishes a TCP connection with the server and creates a secure connection using TLS (Transport Layer Security).
+After the connection is established, the browser sends an HTTP request to the server.
+The server responds by sending files such as HTML, CSS, JavaScript, images, and other resources.
+The browser downloads these files, processes them, and renders the webpage on the screen.

+## Result

+Successfully observed the process of loading a website by performing a DNS lookup and analyzing network requests in Chrome DevTools.
+Learned how DNS resolution, TCP connection, TLS encryption, HTTP requests, and webpage resources work together to display a website.